timedao/timedao-solidity/README.md

 # TimeAtom smart  contract

+## A word of caution
+This SDK and corresponding smart contracts are currently in alpha, use at your own risks

 TimeAtom is a decentralized key-value store with a built-in timelock feature.
 It is meant to store timelocked tuples.